django/deps/template.md

 TEMPLATE!**

-To get the source this (or any) DEP, look at the top of the Github page and click \"raw\".
+To get the source this (or any) DEP, look at the top of the Github page and click "raw".

-If you\'re unfamiliar with Markdown, this template also exists as a [reStructuredText template](./template.rst).
+If you're unfamiliar with Markdown, this template also exists as a [reStructuredText template](./template.rst).

-Once you\'ve made a copy of this template, remove this abstract, fill out the metadata above and the sections below, then submit the DEP.
+Once you've made a copy of this template, remove this abstract, fill out the metadata above and the sections below, then submit the DEP.
 Follow the guidelines in [DEP 1](https://github.com/django/deps/final/0001-dep-process.rst).

 ## Abstract

-This should be a short (\~200 word) description of the technical issue being addressed.
+This should be a short (~200 word) description of the technical issue being addressed.

 This (and the above metadata) is the only section strictly required to